sampsyo/home/_drafts/llvm.md

 Most projects eventually need to interact with the programmer.
 That is, you'll eventually wish for *annotations:* some way to convey extra information from the program to your LLLVM pass.
 There are several ways to build up annotation systems:

 * The practical and hacky way is to use *magic functions*.
 Declare some empty functions with special, probably-unique names in a header file.
 Include that file in your source and call those do-nothing functions.
-Then, in your pass, look for [`CallInst` instructions][callinst] and use them to trigger your magic.
-For example, you might use calls like `__enable_instrumentation()` and `__disable_instrumentation()` to let the program confine your code-munging to specific passages.
+Then, in your pass, look for [`CallInst` instructions][callinst] to your functions and use them to trigger your magic.
+For example, you might use calls like `__enable_instrumentation()` and `__disable_instrumentation()` to let the program confine your code-munging to specific regions.
 * If you need to let programmers add markers to function or variable declarations, Clang's `__attribute__((annotate("foo")))` syntax will emit [metadata][] with an arbitrary string that you can process in your pass.
 Brandon Holt again has [some background on this technique][bholt-annotate].
 If you need to mark expressions instead of declarations, the undocumented and sadly limited [`__builtin_annotation(e, "foo")` intrinsic][builtin-annotation] might work.
 * You can jump in full dingle and modify Clang itself to interpret your new syntax.
 I don't recommend this.
 * If you need to annotate *types*---and I believe people often do, even if they don't realize it---I'm developing a system called [Quala][].
 It patches Clang to support custom type qualifiers and pluggable type systems, &agrave; la [JSR-308][] for Java.
 [Let me know][email] if you're interested in collaborating on this project!